St Hilda’s College is to host a festival questioning gender equality next week.

-“It’s only been five years since men were admitted to the college so feminism and equality are still a big part of our college’s identity.”
+“It’s only been five years since men were admitted to the college, so feminism and equality are still a big part of our college’s identity.”

-Holohan laid out her aims for the event: “I hope that the Festival will encourage conversation, discussion, and – above all – thought around this often under represented and considered topic, whilst giving people the chance to enjoy lots of activities and some very interesting talks from fantastic speakers.”
+Holohan laid out her aims for the event: “I hope that the Festival will encourage conversation, discussion, and – above all – thought around this often under represented and considered topic, whilst giving people the chance to enjoy lots of activities and some very interesting talks from female speakers.”